-The Louisiana State Employees' Retirement System is the administrator of a single employer defined benefit pension plan under Section 401(a) of the Internal Revenue Code.
-It is a component unit of the State of Louisiana.
-LASERS' Defined Benefit Plan was established by act of the Legislature in 1946 with the first members joining the System on July 1, 1947.
+The Louisiana State Employees' Retirement System is a component unit of the State of Louisiana.
+It is the administrator of a single employer defined benefit pension plan under Section 401(a) of the Internal Revenue Code.
+LASERS' Defined Benefit Plan was established by an act of the Legislature in 1946, with the first members joining the System on July 1, 1947.
 LASERS is currently operating under the retirement laws of Louisiana as substantially rewritten in 1972.

 LASERS is a public trust fund created to provide retirement allowances and other benefits for state officers, employees, and their beneficiaries.
-As of June 2002, LASERS had a total of 130,038 active, inactive, and retired members.
+As of June 2003, LASERS had a total of 133,223 active, inactive, and retired members.
 Funding for LASERS comes from three primary sources: employee contributions, employer contributions, and earnings from investments.

 LASERS also provides an Optional Retirement Plan (ORP) which functions as a defined contribution component.
 The ORP was created through legislation in 1999 for certain unclassified state employees as defined by state statute who would otherwise be eligible to become members of LASERS' defined benefit plan.
-The ORP began accepting applications for membership on July 1, 2000, with eligibility redefined in 2002.
+The ORP began accepting applications for membership on July 1, 2000, with eligibility redefined in 2002 which included a sunset provision for certain employees effective December 7, 2003.
 The eligible members who join the ORP are not entitled to any benefits from and do not maintain any service credit in the defined benefit plan.
 The ORP allows its members to place their contributions with a provider approved by the LASERS' Board of Trustees and maintain direct investment decision-making through their provider.